Congratulations on being accepted to an Alliance study abroad program!

 You first need a valid passport.
 Once you have that, you must wait until you receive an Admission Notice letter from your Chinese host university.
 (Students may also receive a JW202 form.)
 After you have received this Admission Notice letter, you will be able to mail your passport and visa application materials to Travisa.
 The Admission Notice and JW202 visa documents are mailed to students from the Alliance as follows:

 - Fall students - late July

 Unfortunately, it is not possible to receive these documents any earlier from your Chinese host university.
 Your patience is appreciated.

 Should I make copies of my visa documents?

 YES.
-Please make a copy (or even multiple copies) of all visa-related paperwork (JW202 form and Admission Notice) before submitting your application to the visa agent, Oasis China Visa in DC.
-You will be required to submit to Oasis China Visa your actual passport (and a photocopy), original JW202 form and Admission Notice (and photocopy), completed visa application form (V2013) and the Oasis China Visa online receipt form.
-You must also attach a current photo to the V2013 form.
+Please make a copy (or even multiple copies) of all visa-related paperwork (JW202 form and Admission Notice) before submitting your application to the visa agent, Travisa.
+You will be required to submit to Travisayour actual passport (and a photocopy), original JW202 form and Admission Notice (and photocopy), completed visa application form (V2013) and any other materials as indicated in the Travisa application instruction guide.
+Note that you will need to attach a current photo to the V2013 form.

 Be sure to bring photocopies of your JW202 form and Admission Notice with you to China and keep them for the duration of your stay.